Hummingbirds Observed in Panama – Long Version

-This is a post with lots of pictures of the hummingbirds I saw while on a birding trip in Panama.
+This is a post with many pictures of the hummingbirds I saw while on a birding trip in Panama.
 View the pics to enjoy the beauty of the birds or to familiarize yourself with the most commonly seen hummingbirds in Panama before going there yourself.

-Coming from the U.S. midwest where we only see one type of hummingbird regularly (Ruby-throated) with the occasional rare sightings of a couple others, the variety of Panama’s hummingbirds were stunning.
+Coming from the U.S. midwest where we only see one type of hummingbird regularly (Ruby-throated) with the occasional rare sightings of a couple other species, the variety of Panama’s hummingbirds was stunning.
 According to The Sibley Guide to Birds there are only 16 species of hummingbirds seen in the U.S.; nine of those are rarely seen, and then only along the southernmost border with Mexico.
-In contrast, there was a possibly of seeing 29 species of hummingbirds while in Panama; I managed to observe 24 of them and came back with usable pictures of the eleven shown below.
+In contrast, there was a possibly of seeing 29 species of hummingbirds while in Panama and I managed to observe 24 species and came back with usable pictures of the eleven shown below.

 Snowy-bellied Hummingbird